Lily's Promise - Sarasota

 • pro Lily's Promise is described as an exceptional place that feels like home.

-• pro Residents are treated as if they were their own family members.
+• pro Residents are treated as if they were family members.

-• pro Caregivers genuinely get to know residents and make them feel valued.
+• pro Caregivers genuinely get to know residents despite dementia and make them feel valued.

-• pro The home-like setup with a small number of residents and consistent caregivers fosters strong relationships and bonds.
+• pro The home-like setup, with a small number of residents and consistent caregivers, fosters strong relationships and sets a gold standard for geriatric care.

 Review